epiverse-trace/superspreading/README.md

 provide example code chunks in the package’s vignettes that can be used as a templates upon which data visualisations can be modified.
 We recommend users copy and edit the examples for their own purposes.
 (This is permitted under the package’s MIT license).
-By default code chunks for plotting are folded, in order to unfold them and see the code simply click the code button at the top left of the plot.

 ## Help